nikkomiu/blog/content/guides/secure-debian/troubleshooting.md

 <!--more-->

+## Fix EFI Partition Mapping

+> TODO

 ## Reinstall Linux Image

-If you've accidently deleted the `initrd.img` and/or `vmlinuz` files from the boot partition (or forgot to move them) from the boot partition while removing it) you just need to find the kernel versions that are currently installed and reinstall them.
+If you've accidentally deleted the `initrd.img` and/or `vmlinuz` files from the boot partition (or forgot to move them from the boot partition while removing it) you just need to find the kernel versions that are currently installed and reinstall them.